wp-plugins/miniorange-login-openid/readme.txt

 == Description ==

+= Social Login =
-miniOrange Social Login allows your visitors to choose any of their favourite social apps to login, comment, share and auto-register with your website or blog.
-One-click login to your WordPress site using any social app like Google, Facebook, LinkedIn etc. This means, if you are logged in to google or facebook, you can comment on any blog or site by simply clicking a `google icon` - no username or password is explicitly required!
-Simply enable Social Login and you are done.
+Allow your visitors to choose from their favorite social apps to login, comment, share and auto-register with your website or blog.
+One-click login to your WordPress site using social applications like Google, Facebook, LinkedIn, Instagram, Amazon, Salesforce, Windows Live.
+This means, if your user is logged in to Google, user can comment on any blog or site by simply clicking the `google icon` - no username or password is explicitly required!
+Simply enable Social Login, *no setup* required and you are done.

+= Social Sharing =
+Allow anyone to easily share your website content using their favorite social applications such as Facebook, Twitter, Google+, Pinterest, Reddit etc. Customize your buttons to suit to your website's theme.
+Easy integration with your website with options to add to home page, posts, content pages and anywhere on your site using floating vertical widgets and horizontal widgets.

+*Beautiful customizations*
+Customize Social Login and Social Sharing icons using a range of UI options like shape, size and theme.

 All other Social Apps are supported through a simple email to info@miniorange.com.

 = Features - =

+*	Clean and easy to use WordPress admin UI
+*	*NO SETUP required for any login application*
 *	One-click login to your website using any social app.
-*	Valid user registrations verified by applications such as Google,Facebook,LinkedIn,Salesforce.
+*	Login to applications - Google, Facebook, LinkedIn, Instagram, Amazon, Salesforce, Windows Live.
+*	Set custom redirect links for your users to point them to
-*   Choose where to add the Social Login Plugin: login page, registration page , comment form or anywhere on your site using our social login widget.
+*   Choose where to add the Social Login Plugin: login page, registration page, comment form or anywhere on your site using our Social Login widget.
-*   Options to add social sharing widget on homepage, posts, feeds, content pages, etc.
+*   Option to add social sharing plugin on homepage, posts, feeds, content pages, etc.
+*	Option to add a horizontal and floating vertical social sharing widgets to website.
+*	Select from a range beautiful designs of social login buttons/icons and social sharing buttons/icons.
+*	Preview customization of selected applications in WordPress admin panel.
+*	Horizontal Sharing widget
+*	Floating Vertical Sharing widget
+*	Customize buttons to match your website's theme.
 *	Select your favourite theme for icons.
-*	NO SETUP required on Google,Facebook,LinkedIn,Salesforce.
 *	Automatic user registration after login if the user is not already registered with your site.

-= Registration - =
+*	*Support* using email and in-plugin support form

+*Registration - How it makes us better*
-Our very simple and easy registration lets you register with miniOrange.
+Our very simple and easy registration lets you register with miniOrange. miniOrange takes care of creating applications for you.
 In any other social login, if you are providing login with facebook for example, you will need an App ID for which you will need to create an entire application in facebook and so if you want to provide login with 10 social apps then you need to go and create 10 apps in those social platforms.
 Using our plugin you do not need to do that.
 Just by creating one registration with us, you get social login plus other features.

 = Website - =
 Check out our website for other plugins <a href="http://miniorange.com/plugins" >http://miniorange.com/plugins</a> or <a href="https://wordpress.org/plugins/search.php?q=miniorange" >click here</a> to see all our listed WordPress plugins.